|Add to your personal catalog|

-Internships for credit may be arranged in virtually any academic area and may vary in duration and in credit earned from 4 credits to 15 credits.
+Internships for credit may be arranged in virtually any academic area and vary in duration and in credit earned from 4 credits to 15 credits.
 A student may apply a maximum of 15 credit hours of internship toward their degree at Juniata.
-Placements are arranged through the cooperative efforts of the student, the faculty sponsor, and the Director of Career Services.
+Placements are arranged through the cooperative efforts of the student, the faculty sponsor, and Career Services.
 Over 75 students participate in credit internships each year.
-Examples of internships include: Allegheny Heritage Development Corporation, Alliance to Save Energy, Altoona Curve, Altoona Family Physicians, American Red Cross, Antieta National Battlefield, Brethren Volunteer Services, Camp Blue Diamond, DuPont, Enterprise Rent-A-Car, Ernest & Young, Fidelity Investments, Fort Roberdeau Historic Society, Geisinger Medical Center, Hershey Medical Center, Highmark , Huntingdon County Office of Business & Industry, J.C.
+Examples of internships include: Allegheny Heritage Development Corporation, Alliance to Save Energy, Altoona Curve, Altoona Family Physicians, American Red Cross, Antieta National Battlefield, Brethren Volunteer Services, Camp Blue Diamond, DuPont, Enterprise Holdings, Ernest & Young, Fidelity Investments, Fort Roberdeau Historic Society, Geisinger Medical Center, Hershey Medical Center, Highmark , Huntingdon County Office of Business & Industry, J.C.
 Blair Memorial Hospital, Jekyll Island Authority, La Jolla Playhouse, Lake Raystown Resort and Lodge, Mutual Benefit Group, National Institute of Health, National Institute of Standards and Technology, Northwestern Mutual Life, Oak Ridge Institute for Science and Engineering, PA Game Commission, PA Department of Environmental Protection, PA State Correctional Institutions, Partners for the Americas, Pittsburgh Zoo, Shaver’s Creek Environmental Center, Smithsonian Consevatory Biology Institute, TE Connectivity, United Nations,WPSX - TV, local law offices, medical offices, and social service agencies.

 Guidelines for credit is as follows:

 The internship is typically designated as course 490 in the appropriate department (“Internship”) and carries two to nine credits.
 Credit is awarded in proportion to the time spent on the job according to the following figures:

 2 credits = 8 hours/week